Pastoral Care & Common Life

 Edward Fitchett RIP (to left and right) celebrated his 100th birthday with family and friends at All Saints in Summer 2017.
 It was a very joyous occasion as befitted someone who loved life!

 A number of our congregation have undertaken basic training in listening skills, and others are pursuing a more advanced level.
 Our hope is to be able to provide good quality pastoral care when the need arises.

 Prayer & Intercession

 The Clergy are always happy to meet people, to pray with them, to listen and discuss matters of faith and Christian living, and where appropriate, hear Confessions.
-Please phone to make an appointment.
+Please phone the parish office to make an appointment.